 Our client was injured in an automobile collision on Greenwood Road in Albemarle County.
-At the time of the collision, our client was traveling as a front seat passenger in a new sports car owned and operated by another individual.
+At the time of the collision, our client was traveling as a front seat passenger in a new sports car owned and operated by another individual who had been drinking.
 The driver lost control of his vehicle and collided with a tree on the side of the road.
 The driver was charged with failure to maintain proper control.

 Due to reoccurring pain in his right shoulder he underwent surgery a year following the accident.

 Our client had incurred a total of $55,048 in medical expenses as a result of this accident.
-We were able to obtain a successful settlement for 90% of the policy limits available.Back To Results
+We were able to convince the insurance company our client was entitled to make a recovery based on his particular situation obtaining a successful settlement for 90% of the policy limits.Back To Results